SriCharan45/Movie-Tickets-Booking/README.md

 # Movie-Tickets-Booking

-This Project is about booking the movie tickets using python and that's about the project no other frameworks are been used created using simple python language
+This Project is about booking the movie tickets using python and that's about the project no other frameworks are been used.
+Only simple python language has been used..